Find a home

 If you need some extra money to get you by, then you could set up a Credit Union account where you can save and get a loan.
 Find your nearest Credit Union.

 It’s very important to avoid loan sharks – they’re illegal and charge the highest rates.
+You can find out more about loan sharks and how to report them here.

 Check your council tax